Laragear/Discover/README.md

 $classes = Discover::in('Scoreboards')->classes();
 ```

 The Discover class only looks for classes in the namespace set.
-To make the search recursive, you can use `allClasses()`, or set `recursive()` before the retrieval.
+To make the search recursive, you can use `allClasses()`, or use `recursive()` before the retrieval.

 ```php
 use Laragear\Discover\Facades\Discover;